OpenNebula/docs/source/advanced_administration/public_cloud/ec2qcg.rst

 1. Create a VNET Containing the Elastic IPS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  As oneadmin create a new VirtualNetwork containing the public IPs that will be controlled by the EC2 users.
-Each IP **must be placed in its on AR**:
+Each IP **must be placed in its own AR**:

 .. code::